Close Menu

 You will know if you hire our legal team because we will send you our contract and other SSA paperwork to fill out.
 Return your paperwork to us as soon as possible.
 If you need help with your case, contact us.

 If you do not sign and send the paperwork back, then we are not your law firm.
 We will send you a stamped envelope to send the paperwork back to us.
-Or, we will accept some electronically signed paperwork.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Our specialists can help you apply for SSI disability benefits using the SSA’s website.
+Our experts can help you apply for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.

 Facebook Twitter LinkedIn